fastrgv/hbox/README.md

 Note that consistent => admissible assuming h(g,g)=0.

-One may choose to omit the Hungarian estimator so that the secondary [tie-breaking] priority measure then becomes simply the total box moves used to arrive at a given configuration.

 #### Note on the Hungarian Algorithm:
 I have searched for a correct version online, but found none.
 I found several that "almost" worked but were all flawed, mainly, I think, due to the age and nature of the original algorithmic description.
 It was invented before computers were widely available, so was described in terms of hand computations, parts of which are quite confusing, possibly due to language ambiguities.
 [Kuhn, 1955]

-The algorithm used here was copied on 20sep18 from: https://users.cs.duke.edu/~brd/Teaching/Bio/asmb/current/Handouts/munkres.html [now, a dead link] and modified to correct some errors.
-It has worked flawlessly for several years, now.
+The algorithm used here was copied on 20sep18 from: https://users.cs.duke.edu/~brd/Teaching/Bio/asmb/current/Handouts/munkres.html [now, a dead link] and **modified by me to correct some errors.** It has been working flawlessly for several years, now.

 ## What's so great about this app?

-By today's standards, this is a moderately capable sokoban solver, solving 65 of the original 90 (RollingStone solved 59, but with much higher quality solutions).
+By today's standards, this is just a moderately capable sokoban solver, solving 67 of the original 90 (RollingStone solved 59, but with much higher quality solutions).
 What makes it so interesting and unique is its simplicity and utter ignorance!
 It is unlikely that you will find another sokoban solver in this category that knows LESS about the game of sokoban, with the sole exception of Curry.
 Only the heuristics use domain-knowledge.
+Of course, this domain ignorance was a deliberate design choice.

-These qualities result from a deliberately minimalistic regimen that AVOIDS:
+The deliberately minimalistic regimen AVOIDS:

 * complex control mechanisms;
 * domain-specific strategies or tactics;